Nek5000/NekDoc/source/faq.rst

   If possible, we recommend running a short scaling test by recording the amount of time required to run a set numer of time steps for various MPI ranks to find your particular strong-scaling limit.

-.. **What is "projection" and should I use it?**
+.. **What is "projection" and should I use it?** magic, and yes, yes you should!

 ---------------------------
 Problem Setup
 ---------------------------

+**Why is it important to non-dimensionalize my case?**

+  Nek5000 can be run with dimensions, but the solver tolerances assume the case has been non-dimensionalized properly.
+  Additionally, cases which have been non-dimensionalized tend to be more stable and run faster.

+**How do I choose solver tolerances?**

+  Depends on how accurate you need your simulation to be.
+  Typical values are :math:`10^-6` for velocity and scalars and :math:`10^-5` for pressure.
+  Note that solver tolerances do not represent the accuracy of the solution, but rather the accuracy in the update per time step, so these errors will accumulate for long running simulations.

 **What is the difference between Pn/Pn and Pn/Pn-2?**